ibm-cloud-security/app-identity-and-access-adapter/README.md

 ### Troubleshooting: Logging
 {: #istio-logging}

-By default, logs are styled as JSON and provided at an `info` visbility level to provide for ease of integration with external logging systems.
+By default, logs are styled as JSON and provided at an `info` visibility level to provide for ease of integration with external logging systems.
 To update the logging configuration, you can use the Helm chart.
 Supported logging levels include range `-1 - 7` as shown in Zapcore.
 For more information about the levels, see the [Zapcore documentation](https://godoc.org/go.uber.org/zap/zapcore#Level).

 >>When you're manually viewing JSON logs, you might want to tail the logs and "pretty print" them by using [jq](https://brewinstall.org/install-jq-on-mac-with-brew/).

 **Adapter**

-To see the adapter logs, you can use `kubectl` or access the pod from the `ibmcloudappid` pod from the Kubernetes console.
+To see the adapter logs, you can use `kubectl` or access the pod from the `appidentityandaccessadapter` pod from the Kubernetes console.

 ```bash
 $ alias adapter_logs="kubectl -n istio-system logs -f $(kubectl -n istio-system get pods -lapp=appidentityandaccessadapter -o jsonpath='{.items[0].metadata.name}')"